 But the blessings we tally don’t count against the grievances we’re allowed to air.
 And the anger that arises when we witness social injustice doesn’t mean we can’t feel that unique mix of resentment and self-pity when we stub our toe.

-There will always be someone who has it better than us and someone who has it worse than us, just as there will always be countries that are deemed safer, wealthier, dirtier, or less diverse.
-Instead of being hard on yourself for what puts a fire in your belly or which seemingly small disruptions knock you off balance, tune into your feelings and honor their validity.
+There will always be someone who has it better than us and someone who has it worse than us.
+Instead of being hard on yourself for the seemingly small disruptions that knock you off balance, tune into your feelings and honor their validity.
 Then proceed with compassion toward all who are suffering, including yourself.

 Brené Brown did a fantastic podcast on this topic.
 Listen here.